aarushirc14/aarushirc14/README.md

 👋🏽 Hi, I’m Aarushi.
-🎓A software engineering student at the University of Calgary.
+🎓 A 3rd year software engineering student @ University of Calgary.
+💼 Data Science Intern @ Bird Construction.
-📫 You can reach me at aarushiRC14@gmail.com
+📫 You can reach me @ aarushiRC14@gmail.com

 <!---
 aarushirc14/aarushirc14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.